Semi-simplicity of the category of admissible D-modules: Introduction

-In particular, Theorem \ref{thm:mainequiv1} says that if there is a $(G,\chi)$-monodromic $\dd_{X}$-module that does not contain any $G$-invariant global sections then necessarily there exists an admissible $\dd_{X}$-module that also does not contain a $G$-invariant global section.
+In particular, Theorem \ref{thm:mainequiv1} says that if there is a $(G,\chi)$-monodromic $\dd_{X}$-module with no (non-zero) $G$-invariant global sections, then necessarily there exists an admissible $\dd_{X}$-module with no (non-zero) $G$-invariant global sections.

+Although admissible $\dd$-modules in our context were originally introduced by Gan and Ginzburg as a tool to study modules in category $\Osph$, we require a basic fact about category $\Osph$ in order to prove Theorem \ref{thm:mainequiv1}.
+Namely, we use Ariki's criterion on the semi-simplicity of the cyclotomic Hecke algebra to deduce that the simple objects in $\Osph$ are in bijection with $\ell$-multi-partitions of $n$, when $\chi \cdot \alpha \notin \Z$ for all $\alpha \in \mc{R}_n$.